kernal22/js-notes/README.md

        Deep Copy: JSON.parse(JSON.stringfy(obj));
               nested object value and parent object value bith are not shareable.

+32) What is piping in stream or pipe operator in stream?
+       Piping is a process in which we provide the output of one stream as the input to another stream.
+It is normally used to       get data from one stream and to pass the output of that stream to another stream.
+There is no limit on piping                  operations.

+       const fs = require('fs');

+       // Create a readable stream
+       let readableStream = fs.createReadStream('input.txt');

+       // Create a writable stream
+       let writeableStream = fs.createWriteStream('output.txt');

+       // Pipe the read and write operations
+       // read input.txt and write data to output.txt
+        readerStream.pipe(writerStream);

 # ANGULAR.JS Questions

 1. What is Component?